SQL server change tracking

 Procedure

-2. Select the River and connection that you created.
+- Select the Data Flow and connection that you created.

 Using change tracking

-2. Select the River and connection that you created.
+- Select the Data Flow and connection that you created.

-• This extracts all the source table's data into your target table and synchronizes the river with the DB's last change tracking version.
+This extracts all the source table's data into your target table and synchronizes the Data Flow with the DB's last change tracking version.

 Hard delete

-Microsoft-SQL Change Tracking with Snowflake and Databricks Target Rivers offers 'Include Deleted Rows' feature.
+Microsoft-SQL Change Tracking with Snowflake and Databricks Target Data Flows offers 'Include Deleted Rows' feature.

-This option lets you track data that has been deleted from a source table.
+This option lets you track data that the source table deleted.

 Activating Include Deleted Rows

-1. In Microsoft SQL Server River, click on Schema.
+- In Microsoft SQL Server Data Flow, click on Schema.

-• If you select 'Include Deleted Rows', the River retrieves all changes from the Change Tracking table, including deleted rows.
+- If you select 'Include Deleted Rows', the Data Flow retrieves all changes from the Change Tracking table, including deleted rows.

-• It also adds a '__DELETED' column to indicate if the row was deleted or not from the source table.
+- It also adds a '__DELETED' column to indicate if the source table deleted the row or not.

-• This option is permitted only by selecting 'Upsert - Merge' in Loading Mode.
+- This option requires you to select 'Upsert - Merge' in Loading Mode.

-• By enabling 'Remove Deleted Rows', all rows having the status 'True' (Deleted) will be eliminated and removed from Snowflake/Databricks Target table.
+- By enabling 'Remove Deleted Rows', Data Integration eliminates and removes all rows with the status 'True' (Deleted) from the Snowflake/Databricks Target table.

 Troubleshooting